Jtullis316/Elk-Stack/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
-- What aspect of security do load balancers protect?
-It protects against DDOS attacks.
-What is the advantage of a jump box?
-It is the starting point before you can start your tasks.
+- The aspect of security the load balancers protect againsts is DDOS attacks.
+The advantage of a jump box is the starting point before you can start your tasks.
 You will have to start the jumpbox before you start or do any tasks first.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the network and system logs.
-- What does Filebeat watch for?
-Watches log files from the virtual machines and used to collect files as from specific files.
+- Filebeat watches log files from the virtual machines and used to collect files as from specific files.
-- What does Metricbeat record?
-It takes metrics from the operating system and from services that are running on the server.
+- Metricbeat records the metrics from the operating system and from services that are running on the server.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table.